prcastro/zeroGL/README.md

 $ git clone --recurse-submodules https://github.com/prcastro/zeroGL.git
 ```

 Before starting, you need to decide whether you are going to use the vendored SDL3 version (in the `external/sdl3` directory) or if you're going to use the system SDL3 you've installed.
 The following instructions assume you're using the vendored SDL3 distribution.
-Before starting then, you need to [build SDL3](https://github.com/libsdl-org/SDL/blob/main/docs/README-cmake.md) from the `external/sdl3` directory, unless you're using CMake (as it will automatically compile SDL3 along the way).
+If you want to use the SDL system library, see the instructions [here](#using-a-system-SDL-library).

+If you're not using CMake or Zig, you first need to [build SDL3](https://github.com/libsdl-org/SDL/blob/main/docs/README-cmake.md) from the `external/sdl3` directory.
+If you're using CMake, the `external/sdl3` will build automatically.
+If you're using Zig as the build system, we're using [castholm/SDL](https://github.com/castholm/SDL) as the SDL dependency, as it provides SDL integration with Zig's build system, so you don't even need to download the `external/sdl3` git submodule.

 ### Windows